Legendstyler00/pvparena2.0/doc/modules.md

 Anyway, don't hesitate to test legacy modules by yourself, a big part of them work normally or have trivial issues.
 Obviously if you encounter one, you can [report it](https://github.com/Eredrim/pvparena/issues) 😉

-### What happened to ArenaBoards, AutoSneak, AutoVote, BattlefieldGuard, Factions, FixInventoryLoss or MatchResultsStats?
+### What happened to ArenaBoards, AutoSneak, AutoVote, BattlefieldGuard, Factions, FixInventoryLoss, MatchResultsStats or SpecialJoin?
 These modules either used discontinued features (like arena rounds) or their features have been integrated in core of PVPArena plugin.